makkus/freckles/docs/frecklecute_command.rst

 By default, *frecklecute* comes with a (small) set of 'officially supported' adapters which are always available (see below).
 Those are mostly for *freckles* housekeeping tasks (like updating the *freckles* package itself, or adding new trusted repos, etc.) or generic enough to be of common interest.

 In addition, by default *frecklecute* checks one other folder for more available adapters: ``$HOME/.freckles/frecklecutables``.
 Additional locations can be specified by adding either git repository urls or local paths to the ``trusted-repos`` config option of the *freckles* config file (``$HOME/.freckles/config.yml``).
-To easily add and retrieve an existing git repo that contains adapters (or roles, for that matter), you can use the ``enable-repo`` *frecklecutable*, e.g.:
+To easily add and retrieve an existing git repo that contains frecklecutables, you can use the ``enable-repo`` *frecklecutable*, e.g.:

 .. code-block:: console